Application for August 2024 intake is open from 1 November 2023 – 31 Jan 2024.Download Brochure

 Note: Existing final year undergraduate students may apply for admission with a softcopy of their provisional degree certificate and/or yearly examination results to date.
 Original degree certificate and academic transcripts/complete yearly results must be provided for verification at the point of matriculation.

-The tuition fee for each local/international student is S$32,000 (inclusive of GST).
+The tuition fee for each local/international student is S$38,000 (including GST) for AY2024.
 This fee excludes miscellaneous fees (health check-up, entry visa, student's pass, accommodation, meals, overseas immersion, etc.).

 Every year, fees are reviewed and subject to revisions.
 As and when fees are revised, the new fees will be applicable to new students.
 All fees listed are in Singapore dollars (S$) and are inclusive of Goods and Services Tax (GST).